Key Performance Indicators (KPIs) /Targets and Results

 %

-Water intake (water consumption): Water-saving fixture installation rate of 100% each year Fixed assets completed each year (excluding residential) 100%
+Water intake (water consumption): Water-saving fixture installation rate: 100% each year All completed fixed assets each year (excluding residential) 100%

 (9 properties in boundary)